vledd/Terraria-PaintCrop/README.md

 ```
 3. Execute `pip install -r requirements_build.txt` to get all the packages needed for building.
 4. Execute `pyinstaller --onefile --noconsole --add-data=./resources_internal:resources_internal src/app.py` to build the ELF or EXE file.
-Path may to resources_internal (before ":" may vary depending on the platform)
+Path to resources_internal before ":" may vary depending on the platform.
 5. Find your executable file in `dist` folder and run it

 # Editing the program

-At least for March 2024, pyqt6 tools are too outdated for new PyQt6.
+As for March 2024, pyqt6 tools are too outdated for new PyQt6.
 Thus, for release verions, to have dark mode etc, we are using different requirements file.

 If you want to edit this program using Qt Designer etc, please install `requirements_edit.txt` in your venv.